-The First Division flag is the corps symbol, a circle, in red on a white background.
+The 1st Division flag is the corps symbol, a circle, in red on a white background.

-The division was commaned by Brigadier General James Samuel Wadsworth, a wealthy landowner and politician from upstate New York.
+The monument to the 1st Division of the 1st Corps is west of Gettysburg on North Reynolds Avenue.
+(North Reynolds Avenue tour map) The division was commanded by Brigadier General James Samuel Wadsworth, a wealthy landowner and politician from upstate New York.
 There is a monument to General Wadsworth on the Gettysburg Battlefield on Reynolds Avenue north of the Railroad Cut.
+There is another monument to General Wadsworth on the Wilderness Battlefield near Fredericksburg, Virginia, where Wadsworth was mortally wounded on May 6,1864.

 |Read General Wadsworth’s Official Report for the First Division in the Battle of Gettysburg|